pkerpedjiev/emptypipes/_posts/2014-12-08-gene-popularity.md

 wondering, which are the most studied genes?
 Which genes have made an appearance in the most published papers?

-To answer, this, I [downloaded the table](ftp://ftp.ncbi.nlm.nih.gov/gene/DATA/) which contains the reference information from GenBank, performed some rudimentary analysis, and generated the following table of the top 20 most popular genes, as measured by the number of
+To answer this, I [downloaded the table](ftp://ftp.ncbi.nlm.nih.gov/gene/DATA/) which contains the reference information from GenBank, performed some rudimentary analysis, and generated the following table of the top 20 most popular genes, as measured by the number of